script3r/django-tink-fields/README.md

 ```

-Other field types include: `EncryptedCharField`, `EncryptedTextField`, `EncryptedDateField`, `EncryptedDateTimeField`, `EncryptedEmailField`, and `EncryptedIntegerField`.
+Supported field types include: `EncryptedCharField`, `EncryptedTextField`, `EncryptedDateField`, `EncryptedDateTimeField`, `EncryptedEmailField`, and `EncryptedIntegerField`.

 ### Associated Data

-The encrypted fields make use of `Authenticated Encryption With Associated Data (AEAD)` which offers confidentiality and integrity within the operation.
-This allows the caller to specify a cleartext fragment named `additional authenticated data (aad)` to the encryptiona and decryption operation, and receive guarantees that the associated data has not been tampered with.
+The encrypted fields make use of `Authenticated Encryption With Associated Data (AEAD)` which offers confidentiality and integrity within the same mode of operation.
+This allows the caller to specify a cleartext fragment named `additional authenticated data (aad)` to the encryption and decryption operations and receive cryptographic guarantees that the ciphertext data has not been tampered with.

-To specify the `aad`, provide a callback function `aad_callback` in the keyword arguments:
+To specify the `aad` fragment, provide a callback function `aad_callback` in the keyword arguments:

 ```python
 from django.db import models